 Introduction / History

-During the British era many families came into the influence of Christianity and became strong supporters and eventually embraced that religion.
-Gradually after independence and state reorganization, Kerala Muthalis have completely integrated with the Kerala Culture, but still consider Lord Muruga/Subramanya as their primary god of worship while most of the Kerala Hindus are devotees of Lord Vishnu.
+During the British era many Muthali families came into the influence of Christianity and eventually embraced that religion.
+Gradually after independence and state reorganization, Kerala Muthalis have completely integrated with the Kerala culture, but still consider Lord Muruga/Subramanya as their primary god of worship while most of the Kerala Hindus are devotees of Lord Vishnu.

 What Are Their Needs?

 They are socially and educationally in a backward stage in India.
 The social backwardness can be addressed through education.
 The educational institutions in India are accessible to the elite class, hence more and more educational institutions are required for the Kerala Muthali on an urgent basis.

 Pray that the Muthali people will have a spiritual hunger that will open their hearts to the King of kings.
 Pray for workers who are driven by the love and boldness of the Holy Spirit to go to them.
 Pray for a Disciple Making Movement among them to begin this decade.

 Scripture Prayers for the Keralamuthali in India.